duckdb/duckdb-web/docs/sql/expressions/in.md

 ## `IN`

-The `IN` operator checks containment of the left expression inside the set of expressions on the right hand side (RHS).
-The `IN` operator returns true if the expression is present in the RHS, false if the expression is not in the RHS and the RHS has no `NULL` values, or `NULL` if the expression is not in the RHS and the RHS has `NULL` values.
+The `IN` operator checks containment of the left expression inside the tuple / list / rows on the right hand side (RHS).
+The `IN` operator returns `true` if the expression is present in the RHS, `false` if the expression is not in the RHS and the RHS has no `NULL` values, or `NULL` if the expression is not in the RHS and the RHS has `NULL` values.

 ```sql
 SELECT 'Math' IN ('CS', 'Math');